rohan74/arcadeGame/README.md

 This is a part of Udacity Front End Developer Nanodegree.

 # Description
 In this project used HTML canvas to build a playground for the game.
-Used JavaScript’s object oriented programming feature to write Player and Enemey function.
+Used JavaScript’s object oriented programming feature to write Player and Enemy function.
 The goal of the player is to reach the water, without colliding into any one of the enemies.

 # Instruction
 1. Clone this repository and open index.html